PrezSeah/galleryres/resource-template-automation/dse-customized-templates/aml-newrelic/README.md

 2. Cloud resource provisioned according to standardized naming and tagging convention.
 3. NewRelic installation setup script at AML compute instance.

+## Values provided from pipelines automation:
+1. Reduce lead time on infrastructure provisioning
+2. Improve consistency of standardization of naming and tagging on infra
+3. Provide quickstarts that advocates best practice and governance

 ## Trigger the automation pipeline
 An intuitive parameter form-like pop ups before running the pipeline.
 These information is crucial to ensure the resources provisioned is following as the service request by end markets.